ofirgall/ofirkai.nvim/README.md

 -- Or setup with custom parameters require('ofirkai').setup {
+	theme = nil -- Choose theme to use, available themes: 'dark_blue'

 	scheme = require('ofirkai').scheme -- Option to override scheme
 	custom_hlgroups = {},              -- Option to add/override highlight groups
 	remove_italics = false,            -- Option to change all the italics style to none